 Categories: Sofas & Sectionals, Chairs, Beds, Dining Tables & Coffee Tables, Ottomans & Benches, Dining Chairs & Stools

-Shipping: Offers white glove delivery within contiguous U.S. for flat fee
+Shipping: White glove delivery within contiguous U.S. for flat fee

 This woman-founded direct-to-consumer furniture brand takes their commitment to quality and sustainability seriously.
 Each piece is individually handcrafted by upholstery and wood artisans in the North Carolina region using eco-minded materials like responsibly sourced hardwood and recycled steel springs.